ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     "created_at" : "2023-02-22T19:51:23.253Z",
     "definition" : {
       "name" : "region-us-south-stage",
-      "description" : "Stage us-south configuration.
-There must be a blueprint configuring the VPC + ROKS stage us-south.
-It is a schematics_blueprint type of configuration that points to a Github repo hosting a Schematics Blueprint that can be deployed by Schematics Blueprint."
+      "description" : "The stage `us-south` configuration.
+You must have a blueprint that configures the Virtual Private Cloud and Red Hat OpenShift stage `us-south`."
     },
     "href" : "https://projects.api.cloud.ibm.com/v1/projects/cfbf9050-ab8e-ac97-b01b-ab5af830be8a/configs/596e8656-9d4b-41a5-8340-b0cbe8bd374a",
     "is_draft" : true,